oneilsw/mobile-stock/README.md

   ### Instructions
   `npm` and `yarn` are both available as package managers, but `yarn` is prefered.
   - Clone the `master` branch
-  - Run `cd Big2` in the terminal to get to the application's directory
+  - Run `cd Auth` in the terminal to get to the application's directory
   - Run `npm install` or `yarn` in the terminal to make sure all dependancies are installed
   - Run `yarn clean:ios` or `yarn clean:android` to start and launch the Expo CLI on your browser and subsequently on the iOS or Android simulator (if you don't have Expo CLI installed, this command should install Expo for you and then launch the application).
     - If you have Expo installed on your phone, run `yarn start` which should start the server.
 You should be able to run the simulator on your phone through the Expo app using the QR code.